-However, while going through suffering, reproach, tribulation or persecution for the sake of Christ you are commanded, exhorted and expected by Christ to display and maintain an attitude of calmness and cheerfulness.
+While going through suffering, reproach, tribulation or persecution for the sake of Christ, you are commanded, exhorted and expected by Christ to display and maintain an attitude of calmness and cheerfulness.

 As a Christian, you are expected to rejoice at all times and in all situations.
 You are supposed to remain calm and cheerful regardless of what befalls you or what anybody says or does to you.
 When things didn’t turn out the ways you have expected, God expects you to still rejoice.

 When you are hurt, betrayed, jilted, or disappointed by family and friends, God does not want you to be sorrowful, but to be cheerful.
 When you suddenly lose a loved one, God still wants you to rejoice.

 When you are reviled, reproached or persecuted for Christ’s sake, God does not want you to be bitter or sorrowful, but to be calmed, cheerful or joyous.